- NAME: Edward Alexander Bouchet

 Best Known For

-Edward Alexander Bouchet was the first African American to earn a Ph.D in the United States in 1876.
+In 1876, Edward Alexander Bouchet became the first African American to earn a doctorate degree in the United States.

 Think you know about Biography?